Jelsa – Europe's largest quarry

-We invested heavily in the expansion of the quarry in 2009/2010 for a current capacity of 3,000 tonnes an hour; we supply around ten million tonnes of high-quality aggregate for the European market every year.
+We invested heavily in the expansion of the quarry in 2009/2010 for a current capacity of 3,000 tonnes an hour; we supply up to thirteen million tonnes of high-quality aggregate for the European market every year.
 Located in the Jelsa fjord near Stavanger, this top-quality granodiorite aggregate is loaded directly using below-surface extraction at a capacity of up to 3,000 tonnes an hour onto self-unloading vessels with up to fifty thousand tonnes of cargo capacity each.
 Storage capacity was extended up to 1,000,000 tonnes; that, and the second quay have set the conditions for efficient logistics by minimising waiting times and optimising costs.

 The quarry’s deposits have been estimated at around 500 million tonnes; we have an agreement securing mining rights to 300 million tonnes.